Frequently Asked Questions (FAQ)

 Fee Structure

-- What is the seat matrix and the applicable reservations?
+- What is the seat matrix and applicable reservation policy?

 - What documents have to be furnished to candidates at the time of application?